pentagram-lang/pentagram-ideas/syntax/expressions-and-blocks.md

 y say
 ```

-Any plain expression can be written with the help of a new block, so that means variable assignment and method definition (which both use expression) can use blocks:
+Any expression can be written as a new indented block, so that means variable assignment and method definition (which both use expressions) can use blocks:
 ```
-f /= a =/
+f >> a >
   a
   a
   *

 b =
   c = 1